Become an NCSP

 I understand that the NCSP must be regarded as a national standard of professionalism in school psychology.
 But, why require “NASP-approved CPD?”

 The purpose of the NASP- or APA-approval systems for CPD providers is to promote quality standards.
 The Approved Provider System (APS) brochure explains how NASP has taken a leadership role in developing and advancing the standards for training, practice, and continuing professional development within the field of school psychology.

 How does NASP itself provide approved credit?

 What is the Approved Provider System (APS) and its NASP-Approved CPD?

 APS was established by the NASP Executive Council and Delegate Assembly.
 The APS is intended to set quality standards for CPD for school psychologists and recognize providers who had demonstrated that they met those standards.
 Providers can include commercial entities, state associations, universities, and others.
 NASP is also an “approved provider” and offers NASP-approved credit for some of its activities.

 You can review the directory of NASP-approved providers of continuing professional development.
-Keep in mind that the list continues to grow and state associations of school psychology are being encouraged to apply.
+All NASP-approved school psychology graduate training programs are Approved Providers and the list continues to grow with 47 state associations of school psychology already added.

 Do universities provide NASP-approved CPD?

 Every NASP-approved graduate training program is already an approved provider of professional development.
 NASP training standards require those programs to provide CPD for school psychologists in their area.
 If they follow the APS guidelines about speaker qualifications, instructional level, objectives, attendance, etc., they can provide NASP-approved CPD credit for their activities.